n33lp/tradingBot/README.md

-This is a trading bot that does paper trading using Alpaca.
+This is a machine-learning trading bot that does paper trading using Alpaca.

 A personal Alpaca account is required to test it.